Major Groups > Gilled Mushrooms > Pale-Spored > Mycena > Mycena haematopus

 by Michael Kuo

 If you combine blackberry picking with your mushrooming, you may not notice the feature that defines this little mushroom: it exudes a purplish juice that stains your fingers.
-Sometimes called the "Bleeding Mycena," Mycena haematopus is one of the few Mycena species that is easily recognized.
+Sometimes called the "bleeding mycena," Mycena haematopus is one of the few Mycena species that is easily recognized.
 The purple juice comes out readily when the mushroom's flesh is squeezed--especially in the base of the stem.
-It grows on dead wood, separating it from the other Bleeding Mycena, Mycena sanguinolenta, which is terrestrial.
+Mycena haematopus grows in clusters on the deadwood of hardwoods, which helps to separate it from another bleeding species, Mycena sanguinolenta, which grows scattered or gregariously on the ground in conifer woods.

 Description:

-Ecology: Saprobic on decaying wood of hardwoods and conifers (usually on logs that are well decayed and without bark); growing in dense clusters (sometimes singly or scattered); causing a white rot, according to Tom Volk (click the link below); widely distributed in North America; spring, summer, and fall; common.
+Ecology: Saprobic on the deadwood of hardwoods (rarely reported on the wood of conifers), usually on logs that are well decayed and without bark; growing in dense clusters (but sometimes growing alone or scattered); causing a white rot, according to Tom Volk (click the link below); spring through fall (and over winter in warm climates); widely distributed and common in North America.

-Cap: 1-3.5 cm; oval, becoming broadly bell-shaped or conic; the margin often with a tiny sterile portion, becoming tattered; dry and dusted with fine powder when young, becoming smooth and tacky; sometimes shallowly lined or grooved; dark reddish brown at the center, lighter towards the margin.
+Cap: 1-4 cm across; oval, becoming broadly conic, broadly bell-shaped, or nearly convex; the margin often with a tiny sterile portion, becoming tattered with age; dry and dusted with fine powder when young, becoming bald and tacky; sometimes shallowly lined or grooved; dark brownish red to reddish brown at the center, lighter towards the margin; often fading to grayish pink or nearly whitish.

-Gills: Narrowly attached to the stem; close or nearly distant; whitish, becoming grayish to purplish; stained reddish brown.
+Gills: Narrowly attached to the stem; close or nearly distant; whitish, becoming grayish to purplish; often stained reddish brown; edges colored like the faces.

-Stem: 4-8 cm long; 1-2 mm thick; equal; hollow; smooth or with pale reddish hairs; exuding a purplish red juice when crushed or broken.
+Stem: 4-8 cm long; 1-2 mm thick; equal; hollow; smooth or with pale reddish hairs; brownish red to reddish brown or nearly purple; exuding a purplish red juice when crushed or broken.

 Flesh: Insubstantial; pallid or colored like the cap; exuding a purplish red juice when crushed or cut.